Master of Science in Nursing

 6) Synthesize knowledge from nursing science, learning theory and information technology to facilitate the application and practice of teaching in the classroom, clinical and community arenas.

 7) Function effectively in the role of nurse educator by working collaboratively within an academic, institutional or community setting to establish a climate that fosters the development of learners and facilitates a commitment to excellence in nursing education and lifelong learning.

 8) Develop and implement educational curriculum and teaching-learning activities based on theories, knowledge, and principles of learning and pedagogy and andragogy

 9) Engage in formative and summative evaluation of teaching-learning and use results of evaluation to revise and enhance nursing education.

-The MSN degree program is approved by the Southern Association of Colleges and Schools (SACS) and is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The MSN degree program is approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 For more information about the admissions process, documents needed/received, or your application status, please contact: